lucrnz/lucdevnet-site/src/content/blog/cf-pages-tutorial.md

 title: "How to deploy your site to Cloudflare pages"
 pubDate: "2023-02-06"
 description: "Take advantage of CI/CD and cf-pages free tier"
-longDescription: "In this article, you'll learn how to deploy a static website to Cloudflare Pages using GitHub's CI/CD platform."
+summary: "In this article, you'll learn how to deploy a static website to Cloudflare Pages using GitHub's CI/CD platform."
-coverImg: "/images/blog/cf-pages-tutorial/annie-spratt-5cFwQ-WMcJU-unsplash.jpg"
+coverImg: "/images/blog/cf-pages-tutorial/cf-pages-hero.webp"
-coverAlt: "Vintage page sheet background"
+coverAlt: "The Pages logo featuring a lightning bolt"
 tags: "devops, webdev"
 ---